tabekawa/Thermodynamics_MouseLiver/README.md

 Thermodynamics_MouseLiver
 ====
-This repository contains the source code and input data used in Abekawa et al. to estimate the Gibbs free energy of reaction (ΔrG') in mouse liver during fasting by GLEAM (Gibbs free energy of reaction Landscape Estimation from metabolome Assisted by variance-covariance Matrix).
+This repository contains the source code and input data used in Abekawa *et al*. to estimate the Gibbs free energy of reaction (ΔrG') in mouse liver during fasting by GLEAM (Gibbs free energy of reaction Landscape Estimation from metabolome Assisted by variance-covariance Matrix).
 GLEAM estimates thermodynamically consistent metabolite concentrations, standard transformed Gibbs energies of formation (ΔfG'°), and subsequent ΔrG′ values from metabolome and Δ_f G^o '° data with uncertainties and missing values.
-The repository also provides the the code to reproduce downstream analyses performed in Abekawa et al., regarding flux control coefficient (FCC) and Enzyme cost (EC).
+The repository also provides the the code to reproduce downstream analyses performed in Abekawa *et al*., regarding flux control coefficient (FCC) and Enzyme cost (EC).

 # Requirement